Choosing the best hats for bald guys depends mainly on the occasion.

 Summary

-I’m pretty comfortable with being a bald man, but I do appreciate a good hat.
+I’m comfortable with people seeing my bald head, but I do still appreciate a good hat.

 We baldies don’t get the opportunity to try out new hairstyles, but hats are a great way to change up your look.